mootools/mootools-more/Docs/Interface/HtmlTable.Sort.md

 ### Events

 * onSort - callback executed when a column is sorted; passed the *tbody* and the index of the column sorted.

+### Note

+Your Table must have a *thead* with *th* elements for each column (these are what the user clicks on to sort stuff).
+If your table doesn't have headers already, you can specify them with the *headers* option or use the *setHeaders* method.

 HtmlTable Method: sort {#HtmlTable:sort}